Hamza-Azeem/Library-Management-System/README.md

   - Retrieve details of a specific patron by ID.

 - **POST /api/patron:**
-  - Add a new patron to the system.
+  - Add a new patron to the system, linked to the currently authenticated user account.
+The user's information is provided through the `Authorization` header.
   - **Request Body:**
     ```json
     {